Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

 \subsubsection{Post-invocation, Artifact-grounded: Interactive Editing and Clarification on Artifacts After GenAI Invocation}

-This class (\autoref{tab: paradigm}, P9–P12) captures workflows in which an artifact—either produced by a prior GenAI call or provided directly by the user—serves as the anchor for subsequent interaction.
+This class (\autoref{tab: paradigm}, P9–P12) captures workflows in which an artifact serves as the anchor for subsequent interaction, regardless of whether the artifact is produced by a prior GenAI call or provided directly by the user.
 Rather than relying solely on textual prompts, GenAI inspects the artifact, initiates interactions, and elicits user feedback to clarify or refine intent.
 Typical tasks include iteratively editing an image, interrogating a visualization, or correcting model-produced code.